PlugFox/l/README.md

 ### About
 Cross-platform html/io `[L]`ogger with simple API.
-No need to create an object.
+No need to create an logger object.
 Just import and use.
 Simple and w/o boilerplate.
 Work with native console and can store logs in txt files (io) and indexedDB (web).
 You can change verbose level and resume/pause log queue, also you can clear console.